Is your well water hard or soft? There’s no need to guess.

 Most water softeners today are automatic systems.
 The unit operates with a timer and all operations are activated automatically.
 Softening material contained in the system is sufficient for multiple regenerations but must be added periodically as required.

 Typically, salt based water softening salt pellets or very coarse granular salt labeled and made specially for salt based water softeners is used.
-Salt Free Softeners use no salt, electricity, or backwashing water (please see our articles on Salt Free systems if interested).
+Salt Free Softeners use no salt, electricity, or backwashing water.

 Pure Water Solutions offers installation and service both Salt based and Salt Free Water Softeners depending on personal preference.